chadhunter/chadahunter.com/professional-highlights.md

 Report cover from Chad et al.'s Total Cost of Ownership analysis for Class 8 Tractors and Class 4 Parcel Delivery Trucks ([Source](https://www.nrel.gov/docs/fy21osti/71796.pdf))

+# Awards

+Below are selected awards of my professional career.
+[Find all my awards here.]({{ site.baseurl }}{% link awards.md %})

+<li>**2021 University of Rochester Young Alumni Achievement Award** (October 2021).
+Awarded to Chemical Engineering alumni within 10 years of their graduation date in recognition of significant accomplishments in professional leadership</li>

+<li>**2021 NREL President’s award** (September 2021).
+Awarded to a few NREL researchers each year who have demonstrated exemplary leadership and outstanding research over the past year</li>

+<li>**2021 U.S. DOE AMR Leadership Award** (April 2021).
+Awarded by the U.S. DOE Hydrogen and Fuel Cell Technologies Office to one team each year for outstanding and mission-critical research impact</li>